 We addressed this question somewhat above, but the short answer is maybe.
 They do seem to help in some cases but in others show little effect.
 Manufactures such as CEP, Skins, and 2XU all have scientific support cited on their websites.
 Take a look by clicking on the name of the brand.
 Conversely, compression tights are not without criticism.
 Our common sense tells us that while these tights are not a magic cure for anything, they do offer a bit of an edge, and trying never hurt anyone.

 Q: Are compression tights just for professional athletes?

 Absolutely not.
 Amateur athletes who want to take care of their bodies should pursue every means of this possible.
 There is no should when it comes to wearing recovery tights.

-This of course is product and usage dependant.
-But generally speaking most are guaranteed for a year, and with moderate use should be expected to last far beyond that. sweat and dirt can affect their longevity negatively so be sure to wash them after every use.
+This, of course, is product and usage dependent.
+But generally speaking most are guaranteed for a year, and with moderate use should be expected to last far beyond that.
+Sweat and dirt can affect their longevity negatively so be sure to wash them after every use.

-If sized properly compression it is almost impossible for compression alone to cause damage to a healthy body.
-If however you feel that your tights are causing some type of issue discuss it with a health care professional.
+If sized properly, it is almost impossible for compression alone to cause damage to a healthy body.
+If however, you feel that your tights are causing some type of issue discuss it with a healthcare professional.

 Check the tags first often there are instructions there.
 If not a good rule of thumb is to machine wash cold or warm, tumble dry low heat or let air dry.
 If you’re paranoid avoid the dryer altogether.